byrnesy924/AgeAlyser_2/README.md

 - Instances where the mgz parser cannot find a players ELO in the record file - this no longer crashes but will return 0 as the difference in ELO
 - Updated a number of technology/unit/buildings Enums for some of the missing values, mostly recent updates to civs unique techs
 - Fixed a bug where if a player never built palisade walls a malformed data frame would throw a key error.
 Now exits and returns correct values
 - Handled an issue where the MGZ parser couldn't find player locations.
 In this case, the analysis of the map cannot be performed.
+There are also consequences for modelling of the starting Town Centre.
+Please raise an issue if you find any errors in age up times as it may be related to this.

 ## Usage and Documentation